BrippneyVargas/Group-4-CS2450/Task_manager_app/Docs/srs.md

    * Use a library like `Matplotlib` to display task completion progress via charts (e.g., bar or pie charts).
 2. **Dark/Light Mode:**
    * Allow users to toggle between dark and light themes to improve visual comfort and accessibility.
+2. **Avoiding task duplication based on title:**
+   * Backend implementation of checking for existing tasks and displaying correct message in the fronend.
+3. **SQLite integration to store data (tasks/users):**
+   * Storing bothe task and user data in sequal database.

 ## Future Enhancements Section: